MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-407-Area-Risk-Protection-Insurance-Regulations/section-407.9.md

 *Share.* Your insurable interest in the insured crop as an owner, operator, or tenant.

-*Special Provisions.* The part of the policy that contains specific provisions of insurance for each insured crop that may vary by geographic area, and is available for public inspection in your agent's office and published on RMA's Web site.
+*Special Provisions.* The part of the policy that contains specific provisions of insurance for each insured crop that may vary by geographic area, and is available for public inspection in your agent's office and published on RMA's website.

 *State.* The state shown on your accepted application.